haihoang20/hodl-wallet/README.md

 1. Clone this project
 2. `yarn install`
 3. `yarn start`
-4. Download Expo mobile app
+4. Open the Expo App on your mobile device and scan the QR code in the terminal window
-5. Scan QR code from step 3 using Expo mobile app to download app to phone
+5. Wait for the app to finish packaging and it should be viewable on your phone

 ## Additional Notes
 See [this other doc](docs/create-react-native-README.MD)